elchrisso-com/elchrisso-com.github.io/index.md

 - Dinner next to the church at 4pm
 - Reception party to start at 8pm
 - Reception party end @ approx 4am on 3 August
-### Sunday 3 August
-- 11am breakfast at reception venue with cakes, coffee and hangovers

 ## FAQ
 - Q: Will there be space for kids.